 You may also have the test if you get repeated bacterial infections.
 And if you have

-already been diagnosed with an autoimmune disease, you may have this test to monitor
+been diagnosed with an autoimmune disease, you may have this test to track its progress.

 What other tests might I have along with this test?

-Your healthcare provider may also order a total complement activity test, or CH50.
+Your healthcare provider may also order a total complement activity test.
+This is

-This test measures all nine components of the complement system, from C1 to C9.
+also called CH50.
+This test measures all 9 components of the complement system, from

 Healthcare providers often order a complement C4 test along with a complement C3 test.

-In certain diseases, both components are low, but in others only one component is
+In certain diseases, both components are low.
+In other diseases, only 1 component

-If your healthcare provider suspects lupus, you may have a number of other blood tests
+If your healthcare provider thinks you may have lupus, you may have other blood tests

-to see how your immune system is functioning.
+to see how your immune system is working.
 These may include:

 Tests to measure antibodies in your blood

-Panels of tests to determine whether your kidneys, liver, and muscles are involved
+Panels of tests to see if your kidneys, liver, and muscles are affected